 When powered on, the probe starts up within 2 seconds and the digital/analog outputs are activated.
 The probe performs a start-up purge, which takes approximately 4 minutes.
-During the purge, hydrogen peroxide measurements are not available.
+During the purge, hydrogen peroxide, relative humidity, and relative saturation measurements are not available.
 If the probe is in analog mode, analog outputs are in the error state (default: 3.6 mA) during the purge.